MichaelBrz/IXD_IOE_Project3/index.md

 ![ImageThree](images/TDMovieOut.2.jpg)
 ![ImageFour](images/TDMovieOut.3.jpg)

-You can view a video preview of our visualized prototype here : [Prototype One](https://www.youtube.com/watch?v=RlnMgWQJlpA&feature=youtu.be)
+You can view a video preview of our visualized prototype 1.0 here : [Prototype One](https://www.youtube.com/watch?v=RlnMgWQJlpA&feature=youtu.be)

+## Options For Our Interactions
 ### Powering A Pixel Perfect Performance

+Typing here.

 ### Coming soon
 ## Prototype 1.1